 Industry leaders cite growth in energy-efficiency, performance and lower operational costs.ASHRAE held a successful AHR Expo in Jan.
 2017, with thousands of HVAC exhibitors and professionals.
-ASHRAE observed from the show that boosting HVAC energy-efficiency is a key focus this year.
+At the show, ASHRAE observed that boosting HVAC energy-efficiency is a key focus this year.
 Many of the systems from this year’s expo were designed to: reduce operational and energy costs, improve building automation, and better meet the green building standard.

 MSI Data provides cutting-edge field service software for HVAC companies throughout the U.S. We educate ourselves and our partners on the latest industry findings so we can better serve our clients.
 Below are the best practices in 2017 for HVAC industry professionals to note.

 - New, eco-friendly HVAC & refrigeration drives efficiency.

-HVAC systems that use less energy function better mechanically and last longer than older models.
+HVAC systems that use less energy work better mechanically and last longer than older models.
 Before the Jan 2017 AHR Expo 41% of exhibitors said they will displaying new, energy-efficient products.

 Example: The AHR Expo Awards featured a Daikin chiller which is known as the first 100% configurable brand in the industry.
 The model uses Variable-Volume-Ratio (VVR) technology to adjust internal compression as water and air temperatures change.
 The unit’s Variable Frequency Drives help adjust the motor to save even more energy.

 Even “green” systems must be inspected for damage sometimes.
-However, not all units need service on the same, fixed time frame.
+However, all units don’t need service on the same, fixed time frame.
 Luckily, IoT technology tracks product use.
 Once usage reaches a certain level, the sensors alert the user when it’s time for a maintenance check.

 - Building automation requires more accurate control.